apache/spark/docs/mllib-stats.md

 `sampleByKey` and `sampleByKeyExact`, can be performed on RDD's of key-value pairs.
 For stratified sampling, the keys can be thought of as a label and the value as a specific attribute.
 For example the key can be man or woman, or document ids, and the respective values can be the list of ages of the people in the population or the list of words in the documents.
-A separate method for exact sample size support exists as it requires significant more resources than the per-stratum simple random sampling used in `sampleByKey`. `sampleByKeyExact` is currently not supported in python.
+The `sampleByKey` method will flip a coin to decide whether an observation will be sampled or not, therefore requires one pass over the data, and provides an *expected* sample size. `sampleByKeyExact` requires significant more resources than the per-stratum simple random sampling used in `sampleByKey`, but will provide the exact sampling size with 99.99% confidence. `sampleByKeyExact` is currently not supported in python.

 <div class="codetabs">
 <div data-lang="scala" markdown="1">
-[`sampleByKeyExact()`](api/scala/index.html#org.apache.spark.rdd.PairRDDFunctions) allows users to sample exactly $\lceil f_k \cdot n_k \rceil \, \forall k \in K$ items, where $f_k$ is the desired fraction for key $k$, and $n_k$ is the number of key-value pairs for key $k$.
+[`sampleByKeyExact()`](api/scala/index.html#org.apache.spark.rdd.PairRDDFunctions) allows users to sample exactly $\lceil f_k \cdot n_k \rceil \, \forall k \in K$ items, where $f_k$ is the desired fraction for key $k$, $n_k$ is the number of key-value pairs for key $k$, and $K$ is the set of keys.
 Sampling without replacement requires one additional pass over the RDD to guarantee sample size, whereas sampling with replacement requires two additional passes.

 {% highlight scala %}